-It’s bad enough when other people criticize us, but what is the worst kind of criticism that has the most long lasting impact on us?
+As highly sensitive people, what is the worst kind of criticism that has the most long lasting impact on us?

 I agree with Pascal.
 When we criticize ourselves, we are more susceptible to the criticism of others.
 Therefore, I think that self-criticism is the worst criticism that has the most long lasting impact on us.
 Why is it that we are our own worst critics?
 We would never talk to others the way we talk to ourselves.
 As highly sensitive people, many of us try to be “too perfect.”
 This is unrealistic and unattainable.
 Why should we burden ourselves?

 How do you talk to yourself?
 If you’re like most people, you probably say more negative than positive things to yourself.
 This is a bad habit that we all need to break.
 The good and bad things you say to yourself is deeply embedded in your subconscious mind.
 It’s important to think about what we say to our children, significant other, friends, and other important people in our lives.
 Destructive criticism DOES have a long lasting impact!

 Unconscious messages affect every decision that we make in life.
 The better messages our brain receives, the better our self-esteem will be.
 The more positive we feel about ourselves, the happier and more productive our lives will be.
 As an added bonus, other people’s criticisms won’t bother us as much.